Mogadishu: Suicide Bombers Ram Back-To-Back ‘Explosives-Laden’ Vehicles Into Security Checkpoint Near International Airport

 This YouTube video explains the first facts gathered on the explosions.

-The Mogadishu suicide bombers used by the extremist group to inflict the carnage targeted the Somali security checkpoint, per the information in RT.
+The Mogadishu suicide bombers used by the extremist group to inflict the carnage targeted the Somali security checkpoint, per the information from RT.
 This location is very near to the main base of an African Union peacekeeping mission and the Peace Hotel as well.
 That United Nations hub is “frequently visited by foreigners and officials.”

-Police captain Mohamed Hussein cited in the RT report, apparently told AP that “the bomb was detonated as security forces were busy searching cars at the checkpoint.”
+Police captain Mohamed Hussein, who was cited in the RT report, apparently told the AP that “the bomb was detonated as security forces were busy searching cars at the checkpoint.”

-Further, a police officer named Abdikadir Hussein named in the story, stated “there are Somali security forces at the checkpoint and it is too early to know the number of casualties.”
-The death toll was expected to rise because “he bomb was powerful and caused damage to nearby residential buildings.”
+Further, a police officer named Abdikadir Hussein stated that “there are Somali security forces at the checkpoint and it is too early to know the number of casualties.”
+The death toll was expected to rise because “the bomb was powerful and caused damage to nearby residential buildings.”

 The bombing blasts blew roofs off nearby buildings, according to the news from USA Today.
-The report also notes that “… a second blast and heavy gunfire could be heard at the checkpoint after the attack, but there were no immediate details.”
+The report also notes that “a second blast and heavy gunfire could be heard at the checkpoint after the attack, but there were no immediate details.”

-The article also points out another important fact.
 “Somalia’s capital has seen frequent bomb attacks at hotels and military checkpoints.
 In July, two al-Shabab suicide bombers detonated explosives-laden cars outside the office of the U.N.’s mine-clearing agency and an army checkpoint near the African Union’s main base, killing 13.”

 According to police officer Mohamed Ahmed, one assailant first drove a car into a checkpoint outside the headquarters of the African Union peacekeeping force AMISOM, killing three Somali officers stationed there.

-Then another vehicle drove towards the mission’s main gates, but came under fire from peacekeepers and “exploded about 200 meters from the gate.”
+Then, another vehicle drove towards the mission’s main gates, but came under fire from peacekeepers and “exploded about 200 meters from the gate.”

-This Mogadishu suicide bombing, quickly claimed as an attack by Somalia’s Islamic extremist rebels, al-Shabab, underscores the idea that the militant group has been “making a comeback” since the 2016 bombing last summer in Mogadishu.
+This Mogadishu suicide bombing, which was quickly claimed as an attack by Somalia Islamic extremist rebels al-Shabab, underscores the idea that the militant group has been “making a comeback” since the 2016 bombing last summer in Mogadishu.

-[Featured Image by Farah Abdi Warsameh, File/AP Images]
+[Featured Image by Farah Abdi Warsameh/File/AP Images]